laflovver/geojson-type-editor/README.md

-# GeoJSON Type Editor
+# GeoJSON Blossom

-**GeoJSON Type Editor** is a minimalist desktop application built with Python and PyQt5 for visually inspecting and converting property types in GeoJSON files.
+**GeoJSON Blossom** is a minimalist desktop application built with Python and PyQt5 for visually inspecting, converting property types, and extracting routes with naming in GeoJSON files.

 ---

 ## ✨ Features

 - **Load GeoJSON**: Open files with `.geojson` or `.json` extensions.
+- **Route extraction and naming**: Extract routes from GeoJSON features and assign meaningful names.
 - **Spreadsheet‑style view**: Features appear as rows, keys as columns, with icons and background colors distinguishing numbers from strings.
 - **Column selection**: Click a column header to select a property key for conversion.
 - **Type toggling**: Switch all values in the selected column between numeric and string types with one click.